Nashville surprised me! In a good way, I have to say.

 Honky Tonk Row

-Grab an Uber and for about $8 head straight down the road into the honky tonk bar district of Downtown.
-Bar hop along the road stopping for a drink where the music lures you.
+We grabbed an Uber and for about $8 from Midtown we headed straight down the road into the honky tonk bar district of Downtown.
+Bar hopping along here, stopping for a drink where the music lures you, is a great place for a night (or afternoon) out.

-All the great musicians got their starts along here and you’ll find everything from contemporary country to Elvis and Johnny Cash at the Legends bar.
+All the great musicians got their starts along here in the Tennessee state capital, and you’ll find everything from contemporary country music to Elvis Presley and Johnny Cash covers being played by local artists at the Legends bar.

 The highlight for me was the Big Bang piano bar with two grand pianos and a team of incredibly talented young guys in T-shirts and jeans taking requests and belting out Bohemian Rhapsody or Piano Man like I would play chop sticks.
 Brilliantly, I might add.